 - Transcripts: Official transcripts must be submitted for all high school and college coursework.
 Transcripts must be sent directly from the school to PLU.
 All accepted students must submit a final high school transcript that indicates satisfactory completion of high school and attainment of a diploma.
 The University accepts the General Equivalency Diploma (GED) for those students who may not have completed a traditional high school program.
 Transcripts become the property of PLU and may not be returned or forwarded.

 - Recommendation: One academic recommendation must be completed.
-The form is available online.

 - Personal Essay: Applicants will also include one essay with their application.
 Choice of topics is included in the application.